IllDepence/hyperpie/notes/annotation_guidelines.md

 * models (BERT, GPT, ...)
 * some software\* (see bullet point below)

+This can be illustrated by the following sentences from arXiv paper 2210.10073 ([published version](https://doi.org/10.1007/s11192-022-04334-5)).

+* “The first type is named by the original author, such as the neighbor-joining method [50], ATRP [61], ImageNet [14] and AlphaGo [52].
+The second type is named later by other researchers, usually named after the original author.
+Examples include Schrödinger equation [51], Bradford's law [4], Turing test [55] and Witten-Bell smoothing [62].
+Published scientific entity is also referred to as published entity in this paper.”
+* in scope entities
+    * neighbor-joining method → a clustering technique from the area of bioinformatics
+    * ImageNet → a dataset
+    * AlphaGo → a model
+    * Schrödinger equation → a method
+    * Witten-Bell smoothing  → a method
+* out of scope entities
+    * ATRP (Atom transfer radical polymerization, a chemical process)
+    * Bradford's law → an observation
+    * Turing test → a general concept

 There are some special considerations for research artifacts.

 * **(named) entities**